ibleaman/JPPC/about.md

 # Our workshops

-During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along through Zoom to keep the chorus involved in learning and singing.
-The series has been open to Yiddish-music-lovers everywhere, and nearly 700 people from around the world have registered for these Monday evening song events.
+During the COVID-19 pandemic, Binyumen Schaechter developed the Yiddish Song Workshop & Sing-Along (YSWS) through Zoom and YouTube to keep the chorus involved in learning and singing.
+The series has been open to Yiddish-music-lovers everywhere, and nearly 700 people from around the world have registered for these song events.

+The next workshops on four Sunday evenings will feature Yiddish Chanukah songs:

+October 31, November 07, November 14, and, November 28

+7 to 8 p.m.
+Eastern Time

-To be notified of future Yiddish Workshop & Sing-Along sessions, ask us to include your email address in our distribution list.
+To be notified of future YSWS sessions, ask us to include your email address in our distribution list.
 Contact us at [info@YiddishChorus.org](mailto:info@yiddishchorus.org).